MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-Occurs if user doesn't have appropriate permissions on the SQL MI.
+Occurs if the user doesn't have appropriate permissions on the SQL MI.

 **Resolution**

-To resolve, check the user permissions on SQL MI and provide required permissions.
+To resolve, check the user permissions on SQL MI and provide the required permissions.

 ### Issue: Report unable to refresh

 **Cause**

-Occurs due to large data size report might not refresh.
+Occurs due to large data size.
+The report might not refresh.

 **Resolution**